DCMB-GWC/challengeQuestions/README.md

 #open this file in a text editor
 emacs -nw example_script_CQ.py

-#using the arrows navigate around and make changes, answer questions
+#using keyboard arrows to navigate around and make changes, answer challenge questions
 #to test the script
 python example_script_CQ.py
 ```